Grinnz/song-request-queue/README.md

 ## Bot Requests

-Requests can be sent from a bot to the API endpoints `/api/queue/add`, `/api/queue/update`, and `/api/queue/remove`.
+Requests can be sent from a bot to the API endpoints `/api/queue/add`, `/api/queue/update`, `/api/queue/remove`, and `/api/queue/stats`.
 The parameters `bot_key`, `requested_by`, and `query` (except for when removing) should be included in the query string.
+No parameters are required for the queue stats endpoint.
 `bot_key` must match a value in the `bot_keys` array in the config file.
-The endpoint accepts GET requests to accomodate bots with limited HTTP request functionality, but POST should be used when possible to avoid resubmitting requests.
+The endpoints accept GET requests to accomodate bots with limited HTTP request functionality, but POST should be used when possible to avoid resubmitting requests.
-The endpoint returns a text string indicating success or error that can be displayed by the bot.
+The endpoints return a text string indicating success or error that can be displayed by the bot.

 ```
 song_request_queue.conf: